 Description: Students will further develop the reading, writing, listening and speaking skills needed to function in the language and in practical situations in the German culture.
 Students will communicate with greater spontaneity and in greater detail utilizing authentic sources.
 Students will also explore culture through a variety of topics.
 The majority of the course will be conducted in German.

-Prerequisites: German III
+Prerequisites: German III or Honors German III

 0118 HONORS GERMAN IV/ GERMAN V